 - The collection of primary and secondary data.

 - The analysis of collected data and the formulation of conclusions/actionable recommendations.

 The extended project not only provides an opportunity to work on a topic that interests the student, but it also allows the student to showcase what she/he has learned at UCL in the context of a project that is of practical relevance to potential employers.
 Therefore, students are recommended to choose a topic with an eye on their future career plans.

 The extended project module provides students a tangible piece of work they may share with potential employers that highlights their unique skills and expertise.
 Also, the extended project teaches students valuable project management skills and familiarises them with employing scientific methods in the study of business problems.

 10% How to Change the World assessment completed at the end of year 2

-90% Written dissertation.
-Although formative feedback is provided to students in the form of written progress reports by the supervisor, the only marked piece of work students undertake will be the final dissertation submission.
-The length of the dissertation is expected to be around 12,000 words.
+90% Written project.
+Although formative feedback is provided to students in the form of written progress reports by the supervisor, the only marked piece of work students undertake will be the final project submission.
+The length of the project document is expected to be around 12,000 words.